mozilla/pkipolicy/rootstore/policy.md

-If Mozilla disables or removes a CA’s certificate(s) from Mozilla’s root program based on a CA’s actions (or failure to act) that are contrary to the Mozilla Root Store Policy,
-Mozilla will publicize that fact in newsgroups on the news.mozilla.org server, on Web pages in the mozilla.org and mozilla.com domains, in news releases sent to organizations specializing in computer and Internet news, and/or as an alert to the US-CERT organization of the U.S. Department of Homeland Security.
+If Mozilla disables or removes a CA’s certificate(s) from Mozilla’s root program based on a CA’s actions (or failure to act) that are contrary to the Mozilla Root Store Policy, Mozilla will publicize that fact in our ordinary channels (for example, in newsgroups on the news.mozilla.org server, and on our websites) and may also alert relevant news or government organizations such as US-CERT.

 ## 8. CA Operational Changes ##